-The overall study design is presented in Fig. 1.
-The 26 CRP-lowering genetic variants within or close to the gene encoding IL-6R that were used as proxies for IL-6 signaling downregulation are presented in Table S1.
-First, we explored associations between genetically proxied IL-6R-mediated signaling as captured by these variants, with proteomic changes across 3,281 plasma proteins quantified with the aptamer-based SOMAScan assay among 3,301 participants of the INTERVAL study, as illustrated in Fig. 2a.
-A detailed list of the associations as derived from IVW MR analyses is provided in Table S2.
-After correction for multiple comparisons (FDR-adjusted p-value<0.05), we found that genetically proxied downregulation of the IL-6 signaling pathway is associated with lower levels of 43 and higher levels of 27 circulating proteins explaining between 1% and 15% of their variance (Fig. 2b and Table S3).
-Of those proteins, 54 also showed evidence of colocalization, as determined by a PPA>0.80 for at least one common genetic variant in the examined genomic region influencing both sIL6r and the respective protein levels.
-It should be noted that a low PPA for the hypothesis of no common variant (PPA3) for specific proteins, might indicate lack of power of colocalization to detect a common signal rather than lack of a common genetic variant.
-Among these proteins, 45 also showed significant and directionally consistent associations in the weighted median approach and no evidence of directional pleiotropy in MR-Egger regression (p-intercept>0.05).
-Of those, only one showed minimal evidence of heterogeneity (MYO6, $I^2=27\%$ , Table S3).
+(false discovery rate-adjusted P value<0.05), we found that genetically proxied downregulation of the IL-6 signaling pathway is associated with lower levels of 43 and higher levels of 27 circulating proteins, explaining between 1% and 15% of their variance (Figure 2B; Table S3).
+Of those proteins, 54 also showed evidence of colocalization, as determined by a posterior probability of association >0.80 for at least one common genetic variant in the examined genomic region influencing both sIL-6R and the respective protein levels.
+It should be noted that a low probability of association for the hypothesis of no common variant (probability of association 3) for specific proteins might indicate lack of power of colocalization to detect a common signal rather than lack of a common genetic variant.
+Among these proteins, 45 also showed significant and directionally consistent associations in the weighted median approach and no evidence of directional pleiotropy in MR-Egger regression ($P{\text{intercept}}$ >0.05).
+Of those, only one showed minimal evidence of heterogeneity (MYO6, P=27%; Table S3).

-Among the 70 proteins, there were well-known components of the pathway, such as IL-6 itself or downstream mediators and effectors, such as CRP and the fibrinogen C-domain-containing protein-1 (Fig. 2b and Table S3).
-A GO pathway enrichment analysis with the significant proteins (Fig. 2c and Table S4) showed enrichment in several cytokine production pathways, such as regulation of IL-12 and IL-1 $\beta$ production and regulation of the IFN- $\gamma$ pathway, as well as in immune cell trafficking pathways, such as myeloid cell differentiation and mononuclear cell or leukocyte proliferation.
-Furthermore, there was enrichment in tyrosine phosphorylation of STAT in line with the known signaling transduction pathway of IL-6R activation.
+Among the 70 proteins, there were well-known components of the pathway, such as IL-6 itself or downstream mediators and effectors, such as CRP and the fibrinogen C-domain-containing protein-1 (Figure 2B; Table S3).
+A Gene Ontology pathway enrichment analysis with the significant proteins (Figure 2C; Table S4) showed enrichment in several cytokine production pathways, such as regulation of IL-12 and IL-1 β production and regulation of the IFN- γ pathway, as well as in immune cell-trafficking pathways, such as myeloid cell differentiation and mononuclear cell or leukocyte proliferation.
+Furthermore, there was enrichment in tyrosine phosphorylation of STAT in line with the known signaling transduction pathway of IL-6R activation.44